How to market your digital station

 I don’t know who first said ‘build it and they will come’, but they were likely referring to bricks and mortar High Street retailers rather than radio broadcasting.

 Your listeners have to want to listen.
-But first, they need to be told you exist.
+But first, they need to know you exist.

 It’s one thing to happen across a new shop while walking down the street, it’s quite another to happen upon a new radio station – unless it can cause a buzz.
 And to take you way back just for a moment, that has happened twice in the UK.